Limited Offer | Free Shipping | 60-Day Returns

 How to Measure Sleep Latency

 First up, we've got the good old sleep diary.
-It's like keeping a journal, but instead of writing about your crush, you're jotting down when you hit the hay and when you wake up.
+It's like keeping a journal, but instead of writing about your crush, you're jotting down when you hit the hay and wake up.
 It's not super high-tech, but hey, sometimes the oldies are the goodies.

 And there’s Bia Smart Sleep Mask, a new invention in town.
 With Bia Smart Sleep Mask, you can track your journey from wide awake to dreamland.
-The sleep mask analyzes your brain waves to pinpoint exactly when you slip into slumber, giving you a clear picture of your sleep onset time.
+The sleep mask analyzes your brain waves to pinpoint precisely when you slip into slumber, giving you a clear picture of your sleep onset time.

 The bottom line is, whether you're old school with a pen and paper or all about the high-tech life, there's a way to measure your sleep latency.